 In June 2016, the FASB issued ASU No. 2016-13, "Measurement of Credit Losses on Financial Instruments."
 This ASU significantly changes how entities will measure credit losses for most financial assets and certain other instruments that aren't measured at fair value through net income.
 In issuing the standard, the FASB is responding to criticism that today's guidance delays recognition of credit losses.
 The standard will replace today's "incurred loss" approach with an "expected loss" model.
 The new model, referred to as the current expected credit loss ("CECL") model, will apply to: (1) financial assets subject to credit losses and measured at amortized cost, and (2) certain off-balance sheet credit exposures.
 This includes, but is not limited to, loans, leases, held-to-maturity securities, loan commitments, and financial guarantees.
 The CECL model does not apply to available-for-sale ("AFS") debt securities.
 For AFS debt securities with unrealized losses, entities will measure credit losses in a manner similar to what they do today, except that the credit losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
 As a result, entities will recognize improvements to estimated credit losses immediately in earnings rather than as interest income over time, as they do today.
 The ASU also simplifies the accounting model for purchased creditimpaired debt securities and loans.
 ASU 2016-13 also expands the disclosure requirements regarding an entity's assumptions, models, and methods for estimating the allowance for loan and lease losses.
 In addition, entities will need to disclose the amortized cost balance for each class of financial asset by credit quality indicator, disaggregated by the year of origination.
 ASU No. 2016-13 is effective for interim and annual reporting periods beginning after December 15, 2019; early adoption is permitted for interim and annual reporting periods beginning after December 15, 2018.
 Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective (i.e., modified retrospective approach).
 The Company is continuing its implementation efforts through its Company-wide implementation team.
 This team has assigned roles and responsibilities, key tasks to complete, and a general timeline to be followed.
-The implementation team meets periodically to discuss the latest developments and ensure progress is being made.
+The team meets periodically to discuss the latest developments and ensure progress is being made.
 The team also keeps current on evolving interpretations and industry practices related to ASU 2016-13 via webcasts, publications, conferences, and peer bank meetings.
-The team continues to evaluate and validate data resources and different loss methodologies.
-The Company has also engaged an outside consultant to assist with the methodology review and validation, as well as other key aspects of implementing the standard.
+The team is currently working with an advisory consultant in reviewing and validating the possible methodologies the Company can consider for CECL before determining the specific methodologies that will be utilized.
 The Company's preliminary evaluation indicates the provisions of ASU No. 2016-13 are expected to impact the Company's Consolidated Financial Statements, in particular the level of the reserve for credit losses.
-However, the Company continues to evaluate the extent of the potential impact.
+The Company is continuing to evaluate the extent of the potential impact.